This article has been reviewed by tax expert Erica Gellerman, CPA.

 In practice, the test usually means that you have to pay unemployment taxes in the state where the employee works and performs services most of the time.
-Some states have reciprocal agreements with nearby states, allowing employers to file and pay the taxes to the state where the business is located.
+Some states have reciprocal agreements with nearby states, allowing employers allowing employers to choose the state of coverage.

 So, now that we know who has to pay unemployment taxes and what the FUTA tax rate looks like, let’s talk about how your business will fulfill these tax obligations.

 First, the form used to report FUTA taxes is IRS Form 940 pictured, in part, above.
 This form must be filed with the IRS by January 31 of each year (or the next business day if this falls on a weekend).
 The catch with FUTA taxes, however, is that the due date for filing Form 940 and the due date for actually paying the taxes are different.
 If you pay your taxes on time, the deadline for filing Form 940 gets extended to the second Monday in February.
 Here’s a video overview on how to fill out Form 940, including an example:

 With FUTA taxes, therefore, it’s very likely you’ll be required to pay on a quarterly basis even though you only need to complete Form 940 once a year.